Bryan McClendon

-Bryan McClendon (born December 28, 1983) is an American football coach who is currently the wide receivers coach and pass game coordinator at the University of Georgia.
-He previously served as the passing game coordinator and wide receivers coach at the University of Oregon from 2020 to 2021 and interim head coach in the Alamo Bowl in 2021.
+Bryan McClendon (born December 28, 1983) is an American football coach who is currently the wide receivers coach for the Tampa Bay Buccaneers of the National Football League (NFL).
+He previously served as the passing game coordinator and wide receivers coach at the University of Georgia from 2022 to 2023.
+As well as the same roles at the University of Oregon from 2020 to 2021 and interim head coach in the Alamo Bowl in 2021.

 McClendon was previously the offensive coordinator and wide receivers coach for the University of South Carolina.
 McClendon also served as the interim head football coach at the University of Georgia for the final game of the 2015 season, the TaxSlayer Bowl.

 Early life and playing career

 McClendon played high school football at Benjamin E. Mays High School in Atlanta, Georgia.
 He played wide receiver at the University of Georgia and graduated in 2005.
 He was part of a senior class that won 44 games, which was the most in Georgia history until the national championship-winning Class of 2022.
 As a senior in 2005, McClendon caught the game-winning touchdown pass from DJ Shockley with 3:18 left in Georgia's 14–7 win over Georgia Tech.
 After college, he spent one summer with the Chicago Bears of the National Football League (NFL).